EdoardoCostantini/mi-hd/README.md

 # Multiple Imputation with High-dimensional Imputation Models

 Repository hosting project high-dimensional imputation comparison.

 ## Summary

 Including a large number of predictors in the imputation model underlying a Multiple Imputation (MI) procedure is one of the most challenging tasks imputers face.

-A variety of high-dimensional MI techniques (HD-MICE) can facilitate this task, but there has been limited research on their relative performance.
+A variety of high-dimensional MI techniques (MI-HD) can facilitate this task, but there has been limited research on their relative performance.
-In this study, we investigate a wide range of extant HD-MICE techniques that can handle a large number of predictors in the imputation model and general missing data patterns.
+In this study, we investigate a wide range of extant MI-HD techniques that can handle a large number of predictors in the imputation model and general missing data patterns.

-We assess the relative performance of seven HD-MICE methods with a Monte Carlo simulation study and a resampling study based on real survey data.
+We assess the relative performance of seven MI-HD methods with a Monte Carlo simulation study and a resampling study based on real survey data.
 The performance of the methods is defined by the degree to which they facilitate unbiased and confidence-valid estimates of the parameters of complete data analysis models.

 We find that using regularized regression to select the predictors used in the MI model, and using principal component analysis to reduce the dimensionality of auxiliary data produce the best results.

 ## Contents

 This directory contains the following main subfolders:

+- `checks`: contains scripts checking expected behavior of different functions and setups
-- code: the main software to run the study
+- `code`: the main software to run the study
-- output: the folder where the results of scripts located in code are stored
-- data: where the EVS data should be store after cleaning
-- convergence: contains scripts to perform convergence checks
+- `convergence`: contains scripts to perform convergence checks
-- crossvalidate: contains scripts to perform cross-validation of the ridge penalty for one of the methods used in the study (bridge)
+- `crossvalidate`: contains scripts to perform cross-validation of the ridge penalty for one of the methods used in the study (bridge)
-- checks: contains scripts checking expected behaviour of different functions and set-ups
+- `data`: where the EVS data should be store after cleaning
+- `input`: the folder storing software and other files needed by the study and not available elsewhere
+- `output`: the folder where the results of scripts located in code are stored
+- `txt`: the folder containing the descriptions of the `lavaan` model used in the project.

 ## How to replicate results